ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 ```

 <a name="Distance"></a>
-# The Clustering Begins
+## The Clustering Begins
-## Distance Metrics
+### Distance Metrics
-Firstly, why don't we take a look at which distance measures are available to us?
+To learn which distance measures are available to us, check out:

 ```r
 help("vegdist")